watsonwork/watsonwork-developer-docs/guides/files_experimental.md

 # Files in IBM Watson Work Services

-**Note: This documentation and underlying APIs and structures ARE subject to change**
+**Note: OBSOLETE.
+Need to update to GraphQL variant.
+This documentation and underlying APIs and structures ARE subject to change**

 ## Concepts